Dani3lSun/apex-app-crappybird/README.md

 - Under App Settings / Substitution Strings: Change the string **SOFTWARE_URL** to the actual URL of the app.
 For example: https://apex.danielh.de/ords/f?p=&APP_ID.

 Now you are ready to go, and people can use the game and can register on first page!

+The admin login is already activated.
+Use this account to manage users (set them active/inactive or delete them), edit system parameters or show the error log.

 ##Source Description